3.21 Provisions and contingencies

 Forward foreign exchange contract to hedge the exchange rate risk arising on the export and imports of its products.

-Forward foreign exchange derivative contract to contract to hedge the exchange rate risk arising on translation of payment of foreign currency loan.
+Forward foreign exchange derivative contract to hedge the exchange rate risk arising on translation of payment of foreign currency loan.

 Forward foreign exchange interest rate swap contract to hedge the exchange rate risk arising on translation of payment on interest.